 - To supply calcium due to its high phosphate content.
 Phosphate allows milk to contain much more calcium.

-- AlphaS-1 (α-s1) can reduce anxiety and stress and blood pressure.
+α-s1 can reduce anxiety, stress, and blood pressure.
 However, it is also known to cause allergies.

 What is whey?

-It’s the remaining liquid after the milk thickens; the same liquid you see on top of greek yogurt.
+It’s the remaining liquid after the milk thickens during cheesemaking; the same liquid you see on top of greek yogurt.

-Whey is a fast protein due to its rapid digestion that provides higher concentrations of amino acids in the blood; however, this response is short-lived.
+Whey is a “fast protein” due to its rapid digestion that provides higher concentrations of amino acids in the blood; though, this response is short-lived.

-Important note: If you have damaged livers or kidneys, do not consume whey protein without consulting your doctor first as they can exacerbate pre-existing damage.
+Important note: If you have damaged livers or kidneys, do not consume whey protein without consulting your doctor first as it can exacerbate pre-existing damage.

 Casein and whey are both by-products of cheesemaking, but they’re fundamentally different.

-Casein digests slowly and sustains the supply of amino acids, allowing the body to retain and use those amino acids more effectively.
+Casein digests slowly and sustains the supply of amino acids, allowing the body to retain and use those amino acids for longer periods.

-Whey digests quickly but provides a higher spike of amino acids into the blood compared to casein.
+Whey digests quickly but provides a higher spike of short-lived amino acids in the blood compared to casein.

-We’re going to zoom in to one of the critical amino acids present in casein and whey: leucine.
+Good question.
+We’re going to talk about one of the critical amino acids present in casein and whey: leucine.

-Leucine is a vital amino acid for the regulation of blood-sugar levels, muscle growth, repair of muscle and bone tissue, growth hormone production, and wound healing.
+Leucine is a vital amino acid for the stimulation of muscle growth, repair of muscle and bone tissue, growth hormone production, and wound healing.

 The Truth About Milk

-He found out that, “Milk and dairy products actually have no place in the human digestive system, and your health will dramatically improve by eliminating dairy products from your diet.“
+He said, “Milk and dairy products actually have no place in the human digestive system, and your health will dramatically improve by eliminating dairy products from your diet“.

-Throughout evolution, animals have evolved to produce the perfect milk for their offspring (of the same species).
-A cow’s mother will produce the milk that fulfills all of her calf’s nutrition needs — which is totally different from what we need.
+That’s because, throughout evolution, animals have evolved to produce the perfect milk for their offspring (of the same species).
+A cow’s mother will produce the milk that fulfills all of her calf’s nutrition needs — which is totally different from what a human needs.

 |Nutrients in each cup (244g)||Cow’s Milk||Human’s Milk|

-From the table above, cow’s milk clearly has too much calcium and protein in milk that we don’t need.
+Clearly, cow’s milk has too much calcium and protein.

-Above all, this is the most shocking truth about milk.
+Above all, what follows is the most shocking truth about milk.

-Look for a variety of plant-based protein and lean sources of protein.
-Try consuming protein from lean poultry, fish, vegetables, nuts, and legumes.
+The best way is to look for a variety of lean sources of protein, such as poultry, fish, vegetables, nuts, and legumes.